thadguidry/respec/data-link-type.md

 # `data-link-type`

----

-:warning: This is mostly internal.
+Note: This is mostly internal.
 Prefer [Shorthands Syntax](Shorthands-Guide), as they automatically add this attribute to relevant elements.

----

 The `data-link-type` attribute allows following values: